Ikinari Steak opens standing-room only outlet near Fifth Avenue in New York | The Japan Times

 Pepper Food Service Co., operator of the Ikinari chain, has been opening stores in the United States at a rapid clip since its first U.S. outlet, also in Manhattan, debuted in February last year.

 “New Yorkers are strict about prices.
-I hope to offer something valuable at low prices,” said Kunio Ichinose, Pepper Food Service’s founder and president.
+I hope to offer something valuable at a low price,” said Kunio Ichinose, Pepper Food Service’s founder and president.